Visyond/website-hugo/site/content/pricings/new-pricing-page.md

           featureslist:
             - title: Financial statements
               tooltip: >-
                 Generate always up-to-date, forward-looking financial statements from your spreadsheet.
 Just select relevant rows and columns, and Visyond will do the rest.
-            - title: Interactive dashboards
-              tooltip: >-
-                Create spreadsheet-driven dashboards, and empower collaborators to test scenarios in self-service mode without the risk of breaking the spreadsheet.
             - title: Role-based access control
               tooltip: >-
                 Protect your projects from unwanted changes and unauthorized access by assigning roles to collaborators.